verrazzano/docs/content/en/docs/manage/observability/logging/configure/_index.md

 ---
-title: "Configure and Manage Logging Components"
+title: "Configure and Manage Logging"
 linkTitle: Configure and Manage
-description: "Learn how to configure and manage logging components"
+description: "Learn how to configure and manage Verrazzano logging components"
 weight: 2
 draft: false
 ---